Measuring the Effects of App Updates on Keyword Visibility

 There were different outcomes for iOS and Android.
 It takes longer for visibility scores to rise after metadata updates on Android – an average of 15 days for our clients.
 On iOS, the visibility score for our clients took an average of 9 days to rise after a metadata update.
 Not only does this mean that we have to wait an average of two weeks before analyzing the results of updates and implementing new changes, but we would ideally wait even longer to give keywords time to reach their full ranking potential.

-Observation 2: Visibility scores will initially drop
+Observation 2: Visibility scores will drop initially

 We reaffirmed that the visibility score always goes down after an update.
 As a result, if you update your app too often before the score has the chance to rise, your score will just keep decreasing and decreasing.